github/freno/doc/http.md

 Notes:

 - Clients should only proceed to write on status code `200`.
+- `404` (Not Found) can be seen when metric name is incorrect, undefined, or if the server is not the leader or was _just_ promoted and didn't get the chance to collect data yet.
 - `417` (Expectation Failed) results from a user/admin telling `freno` to reject requests from certain apps
 - `429` (Too Many Requests) is just a normal "do not write" response, and is a frequent response if the store is busy.
 - `500` (Internal Server Error) can happen if the node just started, or otherwise `freno` met an unexpected error.
 Try a `GET` (more informative) request or search the logs.